 But part of a weakness for luster is also knowing the series which you collect.
-As an example, 1847-C quarter eagles are sometimes seen with thick, frosty luster and higher grade pieces can have really good eye appeal as a result.
-An issue such as an 1848-C quarter eagle is not known for good luster and I can’t recall having seen more than two or three coins which had a “wow” factor as a result of good luster.
+As an example, 1847-C quarter eagles are sometimes seen with thick, frosty luster and higher-grade pieces can have really good eye appeal as a result.
+An issue such as an 1848-C quarter eagle is not known for good luster and I can’t recall having seen more than two or three coins that had a “wow” factor as a result of good luster.

-Not every pedigree means that much to me.
-There are a few which have personal significance and I will stretch to buy nice coins from these collections even if they are a bit “out of the box” for me.
-Amongst sales from my lifetime, the ones which impact me the most are Bass, Eliasberg, Milas, Norweb, James Stack, Duke’s Creek, Green Pond and Dingler.
+But not every pedigree means that much to me.
+There are a few that have personal significance and I will stretch to buy nice coins from these collections even if they are a bit “out of the box” for me.
+Amongst sales from my lifetime, the ones that impact me the most are Bass, Eliasberg, Milas, Norweb, James Stack, Duke’s Creek, Green Pond, and Dingler.
 Just about any coin from a Chapman Brothers sale (with a verifiable pedigree) would have a high wow factor for me as would coins from “name” collections sold prior to 1945.

 Numismatic significance goes hand-in-hand with historic significance.
 Sure, I’m a coin weenie but I will admit that factors like a coin being a first-year-of-issue or a one-year type excite me.

-Another dimension which can increase the wow factor of a coin for me is its age.
-An eagle dated 1799 just seems Older” (and therefore cooler) than one dated 1800 or 1801 and this tends to get my attention when I’m looking at coins.
+Another dimension that can increase the wow factor of a coin for me is its age.
+An eagle dated 1799 just seems older (and therefore cooler) than one dated 1800 or 1801, and this tends to get my attention when I’m looking at coins.
 I think this is the case with most collectors.
-A nice coin dated in the 1790′s has more appeal than just about any other American issue, regardless of denomination.
+A nice coin dated in the 1790s has more appeal than just about any other American issue, regardless of denomination.

 I’m a sucker for a coin with a great backstory.
 Let me give you an example.